angular/angular/aio/content/guide/architecture.md

 into actions and value updates.
 Writing such push/pull logic by hand is tedious, error-prone, and a nightmare to read as any experienced jQuery programmer can attest.

-Angular supports **data binding**, a mechanism for coordinating parts of a template with parts of a component.
+Angular supports **two-way data binding**, a mechanism for coordinating parts of a template with parts of a component.
 Add binding markup to the template HTML to tell Angular how to connect both sides.

-The following diagram shows the four forms of data binding syntax.
+The following diagram shows the four forms of data binding markup.
 Each form has a direction &mdash; to the DOM, from the DOM, or in both directions.

 <img src="generated/images/guide/architecture/databinding.png" alt="Data Binding" class="left">